HabtamuFeyera/InfoSpeakAI/README.md

    Determines whether further revisions are necessary based on a maximum revision count.

 The workflow leverages LangGraph for state management and checkpointing (using `MemorySaver`), enabling persistent state during iterative revisions.

-This README provides a comprehensive guide to understanding, setting up, and running the AI agent.
-Adjust paths, API keys, and additional settings as needed for your environment.
-Enjoy building and iterating on your speech generation agent!